 3 REQUIREMENT FOR AN ECC DECISION

-The ECC recognises that a harmonised implementation of IMT-2000/UMTS will be of greatest benefit to operators, manufacturers as well as users and will facilitate the successful deployment of IMT-2000/UMTS.
-ECC also recognizes that IMT-2000/UMTS technologies will be implemented in GSM bands.
+The ECC recognises that a harmonised implementation of UMTS, LTE and WiMAX will be of greatest benefit to operators, manufacturers as well as users and will facilitate the successful deployment of UMTS, LTE and WiMAX.

-IMT-2000/UMTS networks have already been successfully introduce in the 2 GHz frequency band across Europe and ECC has already decided about the designation and harmonised conditions of use of the band 2500-2690 MHz for IMT-2000/UMTS networks in order to accommodate the rapid increase of users and bit rate for 3G services.
+UMTS networks have already been successfully introduced in CEPT countries in the 2 GHz frequency band and ECC has already decided about the designation and harmonised conditions of use of the band 2500-2690 MHz in line with ECC Decision (05)05 in order to accommodate the rapid increase of users and bit rate in mobile communications networks.

-The ECC recognises that the introduction of IMT-2000/UMTS systems in the bands 880-915 MHz, 925-960 MHz, 1710-1785 MHz and 1805-1880 MHz will provide opportunity for better coverage for IMT-2000/UMTS networks and, ultimately, more capacity.
+The ECC recognises that the introduction of UMTS, LTE and WiMAX systems in the bands 880-915 MHz, 925-960 MHz, 1710-1785 MHz and 1805-1880 MHz will provide opportunity for better coverage for UMTS, LTE and WiMAX networks and, ultimately, more capacity.
 These frequency bands are already widely harmonised in Europe for GSM networks.
-The introduction of IMT/UMTSnetworks is expected to take place progressively.
+The introduction of UMTS and LTE networks is expected to take place progressively.
+Possible introduction of WiMAX, if implemented, is also expected to take place progressively.

-GSM bands are already used today intensively.
-This ECC Decision will increase spectrum efficiency in these bands and will also enable more flexibility.
+The 900 MHz and 1800 MHz bands are already used today intensively.
+This ECC Decision will enable more flexibility and increased spectrum efficiency in these bands.

-4 SCOPE OF THE ECC DECISION

-This ECC Decision provides the necessary provisions for the designation of the bands 880-915 MHz, 925-960 MHz, 1710-1785 MHz and 1805-1880 MHz by terrestrial IMT-2000/UMTS systems.
+This ECC Decision provides the necessary provisions for the designation of the bands 880-915 MHz, 925-960 MHz, 1710-1785 MHz and 1805-1880 MHz by terrestrial UMTS, LTE and WiMAX systems.

 Decisions that "designate" a frequency band for a harmonised application are intended to foster the deployment of an application to meet a market demand in a harmonised manner throughout CEPT.
-Members signing the Decision commit themselves to make spectrum available for this harmonised application which includes assessing when and where there is a demand for the harmonized service/application and deciding whether that demand is great enough to exclude other services and applications from the harmonised band.
+Members implementing the Decision commit themselves to make spectrum available for this harmonised application which includes assessing when and where there is a demand for the harmonized service/application and deciding whether that demand is great enough to exclude other services and applications from the harmonised band.
 Such Decisions shall not inhibit radiocommunication equipment meeting different standards from operating in an identified frequency band provided it offers the same spectrum use and application as specified in a Decision for the band and is placed on the market in conformity with the essential requirements i.e. it makes effective use of the spectrum allocated to terrestrial/space radiocommunications so as to avoid harmful interference.

-ECC Decision of 1 december 2006 on the designation of the bands 880 – 915 mhz, 925 – 960 mhz, 1710 – 1785 mhz and 1805 – 1880 mhz for terrestrial imt-2000/umts systems (ECC/DEC/(06)13)
+ECC Decision of 1 december 2006 on the designation of the bands 880 – 915 mhz, 925 – 960 mhz, 1710 – 1785 mhz and 1805 – 1880 mhz for terrestrial umts, LTE AND WIMAXsystems (ECC/DEC/(06)13) amended [date]

 “The European Conference of Postal and Telecommunications Administrations,